trivikram-06/Mapreduce/README.md

 - **`u.data`**: This file contains user ratings in the format of user ID, movie ID, rating, and timestamp.
 It is the primary data source used for calculating average movie ratings.

-## Conclusion

-This project showcases the use of Hadoop MapReduce for large-scale data processing, specifically in the context of analyzing movie ratings.
-By following this process, you can compute aggregate metrics like average ratings efficiently using distributed computing.